aht-lab/AHT_SIM800/README.md

-GSM/GPRS & GPS Shield Library for modules using SIM800/SIM900
+GSM/GPRS & GPS Library for modules using SIM800/SIM900
 ======

 For informations and support: